tuliren/effective-java-notes/items/item-03.md

 }
 ```

-3. Declare a single-element enum
+## Singleton as single-element enum
 - Provide serialization machinery for free.
 - Provide an ironclad guarantee against multiple instantiation.
 - Best way to implement a singleton.